ngwese/lark/README.md

 # falco
-a wavetable synth engine for norns
+a multi-wavetable synth engine for norns